 Moreover, setting up automated backups and syncing across all our devices is so effortless that we forget where this information really lives: huge data centers spread around the world.
 And these data centers consume a lot of energy.

 So how do some of the biggest energy consumers lower their carbon footprint?
 That’s easy: through renewable energy sources and other innovative means to keep those servers cool.
-These are how today’s data centers are preparing for tomorrow’s world of energy.
+These are how today’s green data centers are preparing for tomorrow’s world of energy.

 While one mega data center may have a large carbon footprint, its use of technology and systems pales in comparison to all the servers used by small businesses across the country.
 As you might imagine, small-to-medium-sized companies don’t have access to the same energy-efficient technology that major corporations employ — and those on-site server rooms take up a lot of space and plenty of energy needs.